EdJoPaTo/esp-http-neomatrix-text/README.md

 # HTTP Routes

-You can GET and SET each of these routes to view the current value or set a new one.
+You can GET and POST each of these routes to view the current value or set a new one.

 - `/hue`